Scrollto

 The problem

-1. Sketch is garbage.
+1. Tool limitations with Sketch/Photoshop hampering design velocity.
 The team before me initially tried to champion designers to utilize Sketch and create these components as symbols, which resulted in a mess.
 After a year and a half of use, everyone abandoned Sketch and went back to Photoshop.
-This resulted in looking into Figma which scaled with us and had a development team that regularly met with Airbnb to make a product that works for us.

-2. Components are not created equal.
-Design leaders wish they would have taken more time to think about the components as rows and come up with a stronger set of patterns and components.
+2. Inconsistent experiences between mobile and web platforms.
+Design leaders wish they would have taken more time to think about a stronger set of patterns and components.
 In the end, the focus was on the system and not what the system was being built for.

 3. Documentation.
 Documentation.
 Documentation.
 Lacking thorough documentation created some confusion that could have been avoided.
 Just like with coding, documenting systems as they are created is paramount to the process.
-It has to be done sooner or later, and documenting throughout the creation process allows for smoother decision-making.
+Doing so could of allowed for smoother decision-making but instead left people with alot of questions of why/when/how components should be used.

-4. Code bloat is real.
+4. Code bloat causing performance issues and affecting user conversion.
 An ever-evolving product with various teams having their own design was causing a significant amount of variants, complexity, and bloat towards the product and its design.
 This was causing the site to run slow.
-Taking into consideration that theres around 150 million Airbnb users worldwide, with around 90% of users accessing the internet by mobile phones, and average speeds ranging around 115 Mbps, we need to develop a better way to deliver a faster site.
+The code stack was react native but the code written wasn't utilizing why React is so good.
+Taking into consideration that theres around 150 million Airbnb users worldwide, with around 90% of users accessing the internet by mobile phones, and average speeds ranging around 115 Mbps, we needed to develop a better way to deliver a faster site and leverage React coding standards.

 Case study 03